BLOG

 Evaluating your information

 Misinformation usually has enough facts to sound reliable, but ultimately its message can lead you astray.
 How can you tell what information you can and can’t trust?
 There are a few skills that you can build that help you evaluate the quality of data.
 Especially when you need to make an important choice, the information you use needs to be reliable.
 Even smaller options based on questionable information can have serious consequences.
-Ensure that you go into your project prepared and do your due diligence when choosing how you support your decision.
+Support that you go into your project prepared and do your due diligence when choosing how you support your decision.

 Unreliable information usually gives itself away with one of the following tells.
 We’ll outline some questions to ask when gathering information and explain affect its quality.
 Let’s take a look at some pointers to keep in mind in your research.